From Morphism Categories to Functor Categories: Auslander-Reiten components of Auslander algebras

 It is easy to see that, as $\Omega^2(M)$ satisfies $(*)$, so does $\nu\Omega^2(M)$ and consequently, $\tau \nu\Omega^2(M)=\Omega\nu\Omega^2(M)\simeq \nu\Omega^3(M)=\mathscr{A}(M)$.
 Therefore, by \cite[Proposition 2.4]{HE}, we have $\tau_{\CH}(\nu(P^3) \st{\nu(w_3)}\rt \nu(P^2))=(0 \rt \mathscr{A}(M))$.
 Continuing in this manner, one obtains the following mesh in the Auslander-Reiten quiver of $\mathcal{H}$.

 Starting then with the vertex $(0 \rt \mathscr{A}(M))$ and iterating the above arguments, one may calculate the vertices lying on the left side of $(0\rt M)$ in $\Gamma_{\CH}$.
 Also, by considering the minimal injective resolution of $M$, the vertices on the right part appear.
 Summarizing, it follows that the component in $\Gamma_{\CH}$ containing the vertex $(0 \rt M)$ is obtained by putting together all parts of the above shape corresponding to modules in the $\mathscr{A}$-orbit of $M$.
 By virtue of previous considerations, $\Gamma_{{\rm A}}$ comes up from $\Gamma_{\CH}$ by removing vertices of types $(b)$ and $(c)$.
-Hence the AR-quiver $\Gamma_{{\rm A}}$ is obtained by gluing together all pieces of the following shape.
+On the other hand, $(0\rt P^0)$ corresponds under the equivalence $\frac{\CH}{\CV}\simeq \mmod(\mmod\Lambda)$ to the functor $(-, P^0)$ which is , by Lemma \ref{Lemma-proj-inj}, the only projective-injective vertex in the above mesh.
+Hence, after removing projective-injecive vertices, we observe that the remaining full subquiver of the AR-quiver $\Gamma_{{\rm A}}$ is obtained by gluing together all pieces of the following shape.